IrfanNian/OSINT-Online-Chatter-Tool/README.md

     The user will submit the JSON file.

-Result for Twitter Relationship:
+3) Result for Twitter Relationship:

     <img src="https://imgur.com/SdF3dsQ.png">

-    Twitter relationship graph as shown in image